 [continue reading…]

-A 1965 Piper Cherokee 180C has been spotted for sale.
+A Teratorn Tierra 2 has been spotted for sale.
 The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Monrovia, CA and offers are currently being accepted.
-Click here to check out the eBay listing, which includes several additional photos.
+The aircraft is located in Hemet, California and is currently available for US $5,500 although offers are also being accepted.
+Click here to check out the eBay listing, which includes additional photos.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.